Invitation to Tender

-The Bidding Process Applicants are invited to submit a short concept bid using this.
+Applicants are invited to submit a short concept bid using the following template attached.
 Please do not expand the boxes.

 Concept bids should be sent to firstname.lastname@example.org indicating ‘Conflict Pool Bid’ in the subject field.
 The closing date for bids is 9am (local time) Wednesday 15 January.

 Selected bidders will then be invited to develop their concept into a full project bid.
 You will be notified by 5pm Tuesday 21 January if you are invited to do so.
 The deadline for full bids will be 9pm Sunday 9 February.

 Please note that an invitation to submit a full bid does not represent a commitment to fund, it merely indicates that we are interested in your idea and would like to know more.